cmantill/econt_sw/econt_sw/hexactrl_setup.md

      You can now remove the SD card.
 Enter the new one and do:
      ```
+     # this erases earlier content
+     diskutil unmountDisk /dev/disk2
+     # this copies the image
      sudo dd if=sd_card_copy.img of=/dev/disk2
      ```
 3. Replace SD card on the board.